plasticmacaroni/bg3-missables/checklist.md

   - Finding the Necromancy of Thay book which gives +1 WIS checks
   - Find Shovel
 - Climb the well into a dungeon (Whispering Depths) which has decent loot
+  - Find a gem that can be used to open a certain book
+  - Read every book you can find in the dungeon
 - Rescue Barcus from the windmill
 - Scratch the dog
 - Kill the ogres